-• Uncertainty in overall survival (OS): Patients identified a need for treatments that can cure their disease and prolong survival. pERC was unable to definitively conclude that adjuvant treatment with pembrolizumab would meet this need due t the uncertainty in the OS results, although there is a trend toward improved OS in favor of pembrolizumab.
-After a median duration of follow-up of the median OS was not reached in either group of the reimbursement request population ( ), with deaths observed in 23% and 30% of patients in the pembrolizumab and placebo groups, respectively.
-The KM estimates of the probability of OS in the pembrolizumab and placebo groups were at 36 months; and at 48 months, respectively.
+- Uncertainty in overall survival (OS): Patients identified a need for treatments that can cure their disease and prolong survival. pERC was unable to definitively conclude that adjuvant treatment with pembrolizumab would meet this need due to the uncertainty in the OS results, although there is a trend toward improved OS in favour of pembrolizumab.
+After a median follow-up duration of the median OS was not reached in either of the reimbursement request population groups (), with deaths observed in 23% and 30% of patients in the pembrolizumab and placebo groups, respectively.
+The KM estimates of the probability of OS in the pembrolizumab and placebo groups were at 36 months; and - Reimbursement request based on a subset of the KEYNOTE-091 trial population: The evidence reviewed by pERC and scope of this recommendation were limited to the sponsor's reimbursement request. pERC noted that the Health Canada indication for pembrolizumab does not specify requirements for PD-L1 TPS and that the overall KEYNOTE-091 trial population aligned with the Health Canada indication. pERC raised concerns about the sponsor's submission being limited to a subset of the trial population (i.e., the reimbursement request population) and noted that although subgroup analyses were prespecified by PD-L1 status in 3 groups (TPS < 1%, TPS 1% to 49%, and TPS ≥ 50%), a subgroup analysis pooling together patients with a TPS of less than 50% was not prespecified.
+The committee emphasized there were limitations to this approach, as the KEYNOTE-091 trial was not powered, nor designed, to test hypotheses for the reimbursement request population; thus, uncertainty remains around the interpretation of the subgroup analyses. - Indirect evidence: The sponsor submitted a Bucher indirect treatment comparison (ITC) comparing pembrolizumab and atezolizumab only in patients with a PD-L1 TPS of 50% or greater to support their reimbursement request for patients with a PD-L1 TPS of less than 50%. pERC members discussed the results of this ITC, which suggested that pembrolizumab is less effective than

-- Reimbursement request based on a subset of the KEYNOTE-091 trial population: The evidence reviewed by pERC and scope of this recommendation was limited to the sponsor's reimbursement request. pERC noted that the Health Canada indication for pembrolizumab does not specify requirements for PD-L1 TPS and that the overall KEYNOTE-091 trial population aligned with the Health Canada indication. pERC raised concerns about the sponsor's submission being limited to a subset of the trial population (i.e., the reimbursement request population) and noted that although subgroup analyses by were prespecified by PD-L1 status in 3 groups (TPS <1%, TPS 1-49%, and TPS ≥49%), a subgroup analysis pooling together patients <50% TPS was not prespecified.
-The committee emphasized there were limitations to this approach, as the KEYNOTE-091 trial was not powered nor designed to test hypotheses for the reimbursement request population, and thus uncertainty remains around the interpretation of the subgroup analyses. - Indirect evidence: The sponsor submitted a Bucher indirect treatment comparison (ITC) comparing pembrolizumab and atezolizumab only in patients with PD-L1 TPS ≥ 50% to support their reimbursement request for patients with PD-L1 TPS < 50%. pERC discussed the results of this ITC, which suggested that pembrolizumab is less effective than atezolizumab in patients with TPS ≥ 50% and Stage II-IIIA and prior adjuvant chemotherapy ().
-However, pERC noted that these results are uncertain because it is unclear if sources of clinical or methodological heterogeneity may have biased effect estimates of ITC since no assessment of homogeneity was conducted.
-The sponsor did not conduct an additional ITC for the reimbursement request population (i.e., patients with PD-L1 TPS < 50%) because atezolizumab is not indicated for this subpopulation of patients and therefore not a comparator for patients with TPS < 50%. - Testing procedure considerations: pERC discussed the requirement for PD-L1 testing when determining eligibility for pembrolizumab.
+- Testing procedure considerations: pERC discussed the requirement for PD-L1 testing when determining eligibility for pembrolizumab.
 Overall, this is not anticipated to be an implementation barrier, as PD-L1 TPS testing at diagnosis is the current standard of care for all patients with NSCLC. - Patients with driver mutations: In the KEYNOTE-091 trial, some patients who meet the defined reimbursement request population had known driver mutations, specifically EGFR (7% to 9%) or ALK (1% to 2%) mutations.
-Overall, the EGFR and ALK mutation status was unknown for most enrolled patients (52% to 66% of trial patients meeting the reimbursement request population). pERC noted that therapies targeting specific mutations could be a comparator for the subset of patients with driver mutations, but no comparative evidence of pembrolizumab versus targeted therapies in these patients was submitted.
-The clinical experts consulted for this review more strongly recommend the use of targeted therapies rather than pembrolizumab for adjuvant treatment in patients with EGFR or ALK mutations, unless the patient had a contraindication to the targeted therapy.
+Overall, the EGFR and ALK mutation status was unknown for most patients who were enrolled (52% to 66% met the reimbursement request population). pERC noted that therapies targeting specific mutations could be a comparator for the subset of patients with driver mutations, but no comparative evidence of pembrolizumab versus targeted therapies in these patients was submitted.
+The clinical experts consulted for this review strongly recommend the use of targeted therapies rather than pembrolizumab for adjuvant treatment in patients with EGFR or ALK mutations, unless the patient had a contraindication to the targeted therapy.